- Make sure that your iPhone, iPad, or iPod touch is updated to the latest version of iOS.

 Looking for that note you made last week, last month, or even last year?
 You can search for a specific note from the top of the Notes list.
 Scroll to the top of the Notes list to reveal the search field, then enter what you’re looking for.

 You can also search for attachments.
-Tap in the lower-left corner to see sketches, photos, links, documents, and other attachments you’ve added to your notes.
-To go to the note with the attachment, touch and hold the thumbnail of the attachment, then tap Go to Note.
+Tap in the lower-left corner to see sketches, photos, links, documents, and other attachments that you’ve added to your notes.
+To go to the note with the attachment, touch and hold the thumbnail of the attachment, then tap Show in Note.

 Organize your notes